alexchebotarsky/ddoser/README.md

   Amount of requests per second.

 - -method string (Optional.
-Default: "GET")
+Default: GET)

   HTTP method to use.

-- -body string (Optional.
-Default: "")
+- -body string (Optional)

   Body to send with the request.

+- -header string (Optional)

+  Header to send with the request.

 - -http-timeout duration (Optional.
 Default: 1s)